thaohp113/thaohp113/README.md

 ### Hi there 👋

 My name is Thao, a graduating senior at VinUniversity.
 I'm a Business Administration student, but cooked and spiced with a little bit of Technology and Data Science.
-🌱 I’m interested in Machine Learning / AI, especially their applications in life 🔭 I’m currently learning NLP
+- 🌱 I’m interested in Machine Learning / AI, especially their applications in life
+- 🔭 I’m currently learning NLP
-👯 I’m looking to collaborate on any Data Science Projects / Intern positions!
+- 👯 I’m looking to collaborate on any Data Science Projects / Intern positions!
+Feel feel to reach me at hpthao.work@gmail.com

 <!--
 **thaohp113/thaohp113** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.